Claiming Video Games Tax Relief for Corporation Tax

 What you can claim

 You can claim an additional deduction to reduce your profits or to increase a loss.
 This will reduce the amount of any Corporation Tax you will need to pay.
-If you make a loss, some or all of this loss can be surrendered for a payable tax credit at a rate of 25%.

 The additional deduction will be the lower of either:

-- 80% of total core expenditure
+- 80% of total core costs

 When you can claim

-For accounting periods beginning on or after 1 April 2024, you may make, amend or withdraw a claim to Video Games Tax Relief up to 2 years after the end of the period of account the claim relates to.
+For accounting periods beginning on or after 1 April 2024, you may make, amend or withdraw a claim for Video Games Tax Relief up to 2 years after the end of the period of account the claim relates to.

 HMRC may agree to accept late claims in some circumstances.